deepbsd/deepbsd.github.io/_posts/2019-11-15-Overclocking_On_Linux.markdown

 That depends.
 If all you do is surf the web and read email, then probably not.
 If you just want to watch YouTube videos on your machine, then overclocking probably won't be of interest to you.
-But, if you use your CPU cycles on things, such as playing intensive computer games or rendering videos or compling source trees or something, then overclocking your CPU might be something of interest to you.
+But, if you use your CPU cycles on things, such as playing intensive computer games or rendering videos or compiling source trees or something, then overclocking your CPU might be something of interest to you.

 For me, sometimes I write computer programs that require compute power.
 For example, if